 Plenty of fun official accessories (from Dive Case to Fetch Stick) are available on Insta360's site, so you can really get the most out of owning one.

-Best for field of view
+8. Best MTB action camera for field of view

 The footage (up to 4K at 120fps) is good quality too and the EIS stabilization software does a brilliant job of smoothing out vibrations as long as there's good light.

-Best 4K on a budget
+9. Best MTB action camera for 4K on a budget

 The Akaso Brave 7 LE has a pretty impressive spec with its front preview and rear touchscreen displays, 4K recording, and built-in stabilization.